Music on the Cliffs at Westmoreland State Park

 I have been here walking with my dogs, which they absolutely loved and I've also attended a picnic here, in Picnic Shelter 1, which makes you feel like you are up in the treetops.
 There's room for plenty of people and it has a great view of the river and the beach area.
 The walking trail behind it leads to the pool.

-The pool closed in 2020 due to Covid and remains closed indefinitely.
+The pool closed in 2020 due to Covid and remains closed indefinitely due to the cost of maintenance and upkeep.

 The park offers plenty of spaces for RV's and tents, rustic camping cabins as well as the more upscale five-bedroom Potomac River Retreat facility.
 These spaces can even be reserved online.
 Lots of options for fun things to do in the park's 1,311 acres!
 Keep an eye on their events calendar for special hikes and guided tours.
 There are also events such as holiday celebrations, wildlife tracking, cooking demonstrations, geocaching, fossil hikes, kayak tours and so much more!